windytan/redsea/README.md

 -p, --show-partial     Display PS and RadioText before completely
                        received (as partial_ps, partial_radiotext)

--r, --samplerate       Set input sample frequency - will resample
+-r, --samplerate RATE  Set input sample frequency - will resample
                        (slow) if this differs from 171000 Hz

 -t, --timestamp FORMAT Add time of decoding to JSON groups, see